Arco-list/arco/arco_prd_updated.md

 - User can click the Save/Favorite (heart) on a card (unauth → Login > Sign Up, then return to context).
 - User can click Like (thumb up with number of likes below the image) on a card to like the project (unauth → Login > Sign Up, then return to context).
 - System will lazy-load more results on scroll (infinite load) and show skeleton loaders while fetching.
-- User can apply filters by Project Category and Project Type (single-select).
+- User can apply filters by Project Type or Project Sub-Type (single-select).
+The project sub-types that are qualified as 'Listing type' in the Project types and sub-types table will be displayed in he Type filter menu.
+Users can expand the project type to see underlying project sub-types.
 - User can apply filters by Style (multi-select), e.g. Contemporary, Farmhouse, Modern, Scandinavian
 - User can apply filters by Building Type (multi-select), e.g. Interior Designed, New built, Renovated
 - User can apply filters by Location (multi-select), e.g., Waterfront, Mountain, Urban, Coastal.